General Dynamics F-16 Fighting Falcon operational history: Ukraine (2024-present)

 Ukrainian Air Force Commander Mykola Oleshchuk dismissed after the first loss of a F-16 in Ukrainian service.

 On 4 August 2024, President Zelensky announced to the public that the F-16 was now in operational service with Ukraine.
 Zelensky stated at an opening ceremony that: "F-16s are in Ukraine.
 We did it.
 I am proud of our guys who are mastering these jets and have already started using them for our country,".

 On 26 August 2024, Ukrainian F-16s were used in combat for the first time, intercepting Russian cruise missiles.
 The United States Air Force also reprogrammed the F-16s' electronic warfare systems using its threat libraries to help protect them from Russian weapons.
 They use older weapons such as the AIM-9L/M and AIM-120B, usually flying with a pair each of these missiles.
 Their deployment in air defense reflects the lack of pilots, lack of aircraft and no AWACS aircraft at the moment.

 On 29 August 2024, a F-16 crashed, killing its pilot.
 The next day, the Commander of the Ukrainian Air Force, Mykola Oleshchuk, was dismissed by President Zelenskyy and replaced by Lieutenant General Anatolii Kryvonozhko.
 As of September 30, 2024, the cause of the crash was still under investigation.
 Theories include friendly fire from an air defense system, mechanical failure, or a pilot error.
 Ukrainian parliamentarian Maryana Bezuhla and Oleshchuk had previously argued over the cause of the loss of the F-16.

 On 13 December 2024, according to the Ukrainian Air Force, a Ukrainian F-16 shot down six Russian cruise missiles in one sortie during a massive Russian missile attack.

 On 12 April 2025, a F-16 was shot down by a Russian S-400 air defence system killing the 26 year old Ukrainian pilot, Pavlo Ivanov.

 On 16 May 2025, a F-16 was lost during an operational mission amid a Russian drone attack.
 The pilot ejected and survived.
 On 29 June 2025, another F-16 was lost after crashing when drone debris hit the aircraft during a Russian airborne attack.
 The pilot Maksym Ustymenko died.

+In July 2026, an F-16 shot down a Russian Su-35, marking the first air-to-air engagement in which a Ukrainian F-16 shot down a Russian fighter.